Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     module avail

-   In particulare, as the result of our setup steps above, you shall be able to see modules that are installed both as system-wide as as the ones for the current workshop (defined in `/projects/academic/cyberwksp21/Modules` )
+   In particular, as the result of our setup steps above, you shall be able to see modules that are installed both as system-wide as as the ones for the current workshop (defined in `/projects/academic/cyberwksp21/Modules` )